danielgjackson/speaker/README.md

 ## What?

-This Android app automatically plays a quiet background noise when connected to certain Bluetooth devices.
+This Android app automatically plays a quiet background noise when connected to specific Bluetooth devices.

 ## Why?